Garibaldi Biscuits with a Difference – We Should Cocoa #24

 My version of garibaldi biscuits is based on the recipe from British Baking by Peyton and Byrne.
 Instead of currants, I of course used chocolate.
 But not just any old chocolate: fairtrade hazelnut chocolate.
 Fairtrade chocolate is something generally use as a matter of course, but I thought I’d mention it as it is Fairtrade Fortnight at the moment.
 I’m sure Garibaldi would’ve approved.
 I used a mix of half wholemeal flour and half white.
 Many shop bought biscuits often have malty notes to them, so I threw in a tbsp of mesquite powder, which I thought would emulate the flavour.

 NB – I did go to the shops and I did find Garibaldi biscuits and I had to buy a packet too.
-I was annoyed to find that palm oil was used rather than butter, but other than that the ingredients weren’t too bad with currants at 39% being the top one.
+I was annoyed to find that palm oil was listed as one of the ingredients rather than butter.
+But other than that the ingredients weren’t too bad with currants at 39% being the top one.
 They weren’t too sweet either and although mine tastes far superior (though I say it myself), they are still not a bad little biscuit.

 We Should Cocoa